by Controbuting Author

 Motherwort is best known for its stress and anxiety relieving properties.
 Women who are entering menopause can find relief through motherwort.
 It can ease those pesky hot flashes and hormonal irritability.
 It can even be used during childbirth to strengthen contractions.
 It is truly a handy herb to grow!

-What Motherwort Can Cure
+What Motherwort Can Alleviate

 - Stress and anxiety